LCalso/HW_13_Plotly/README.md

-To view my website for this assignment, please go to https://lcalso-hw-13-plotly.herokuapp.com/
+Please go to https://lcalso-hw-13-plotly.herokuapp.com/ to view my interactive dashboard for this assignment.

 # Belly Button Biodiversity